sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

 * https://docs.databricks.com/bi/jdbc-odbc-bi.html
 * https://databricks.com/spark/odbc-driver-download

-The driver is available as a zip file e.g. ``SimbaSparkJDBC-2.6.3.1003.zip``.
+The driver is available as a zip file, e.g. ``SimbaSparkJDBC-2.6.3.1003.zip``.

 * Unzip the downloaded file.
 It will create a directory like ``SimbaSparkJDBC-2.6.3.1003``.
 * Copy the JDBC jar file named ``SparkJDBC41.jar`` into ``fire-x.y.z/fire-user-lib`` and ``fire-x.y.z/fire-server-lib``.